lmoellendorf/serial-interface-cli/README.md

 ## Windows

-Precompiled binaries for Windows can be found in the [releases](https://github.com/stackforce/serial-interface-cli/releases) section. **Please note that currently Windows binaries have been tested under Windows 10 only.**
+Precompiled binaries for Windows can be found in the [releases](https://github.com/stackforce/serial-interface-cli/releases) section. **Please note that currently Windows binaries have been tested under 64Bit Windows 7/10 only.**

-Download and execute the installer. **When asked for it, select adding the program either to the system or user path.**
+Download and execute the installer.

 ## Ubuntu based Linux distributions

-Precompiled binaries for Ubuntu based Linux distributions can be found in the [releases](https://github.com/stackforce/serial-interface-cli/releases) section. **Please note that currently DEB packages have been tested under Ubuntu-14.04 and Ubuntu-16.04 based systems only.**
+Precompiled binaries for Ubuntu based Linux distributions can be found in the [releases](https://github.com/stackforce/serial-interface-cli/releases) section. **Please note that currently DEB packages have been tested under Ubuntu-14.04 64Bit and Ubuntu-16.04 64Bit based systems only.**

 Download the DEB package that suites your Ubuntu version and run the following command to install it, where **[path/to/deb]** is the path to the downloaded DEB package: